JasonShevik/minotaur-chess-ai/README.md

 I would like to explore the effect that these different uniform vs non-uniform distributions have on the training process and the convergence of the model.

+## Application
+#### ONNX
+After training the model with Pytorch, I plan to export it in the [ONNX format](https://en.wikipedia.org/wiki/Open_Neural_Network_Exchange).
+This will allow the trained model to be more flexible and platform agnostic.
+[Tutorials are available](https://pytorch.org/tutorials//beginner/onnx/export_simple_model_to_onnx_tutorial.html).

+#### Clojure Interop
+Once the model has been saved in ONNX format, I can load it into other environments.
+I would like to create an application using Clojure and Java that will allow the user to play with the trained model.
+This can be done with the [ONNX runtime library](https://onnxruntime.ai/docs/get-started/with-java.html).

+#### Integration
+Having this as a Clojure/Java application would allow me to seemlessly integrate it into some of my other projects, such as making it available as an addon for my [game tracker](https://github.com/JasonShevik/Game-Tracker)